Saving the coral reefs

 Our goal

 During the course of the project, which is sponsored by us, 50 MARRS reef stars will be installed to help restore an approximately 50 square meter coral sanctuary.
 In addition, 9 members of the local community will be taught and trained in the MARRS method to monitor the nursery area and ensure the success of the project.
+By the end of 2024, 300 MARRS reef stars and a 300 square metre coral sanctuary will have been created.

 Our cooperation partner: